gravitacia/2stager-poc/README.md

 # 2stager-poc

-This is a PoC for a 2 staged payload\n
+This is a proof of concept (PoC) for a two-staged payload.

-The main payload is stored in payload.dll\n
+- The main payload is stored in `payload.dll`.
-Payload gets ran by stager.exe\n
+- The payload is executed by `stager.exe`.
-This has a lower detection rate
+- This approach aims to have a lower detection rate.